-The claims liabilities' to certain assumptions are presented in the table below.
+The claims liabilities to certain assumptions are presented in the table below.
 It has not been possible to quantify the sensitivity of certain assumptions such as legislative changes or uncertainty in the estimation process.
 The following analysis is performed for reasonably possible movements in key assumptions with all other assumptions held constant, showing the impact on profit before tax and equity.
 The correlation of assumptions will have a significant effect in determining the ultimate claims liabilities, but to demonstrate the impact due to changes in assumptions, assumptions had to be changed on an individual basis.
 It should be noted that movements in these assumptions are non-linear.

-Sensitivity Factor Description of Sensitivity Factor Applied 1 61: (6 1 61: 1 100/ Average number of claims (frequency y) The impac ct of a change in number of claims by 10% Average claim costs (severity) The impac et of a change in average claim cos t by 10% Number of Claims +10% Claim Costs +10% Decrease) Claim Costs -10% At December 31, 2023 Impact on profit (524) 524 (524) 524 Impact on shareholders' equity (524) 524 (524) 524 Net of reinsurance
+Sensitivity Factor Description of Sensitivity Factor Applied Average number of claims (frequency er of claims (frequency) The impact of a change in number of claims by 10% Average claim costs (severity) The impac ct of a change in a average claim cos t by 10% Number of Claims +10% Number of Claims -10% Claim Costs +10% Claim Costs -10% Increase ( Decrease) \$ At December 31, 2024 Impact on profit (819) 819 (819) 819 Impact on shareholders' equity (819) 819 (819) 81 Net of reinsurance